|Nutrition Facts (per serving)|

-Strain into an old-fashioned glass over fresh ice.
-Top with ginger ale.
+Strain into a large old-fashioned glass over fresh ice.
+Top with the ginger ale.

 The 'Pumpkin' Garnish

-The trick is to choose a larger glass that can fit the orange wheel.
+- Make sure to choose a large enough glass that can fit the orange wheel.
 You'll likely need a double rocks (old-fashioned) glass to get the diameter needed for an average orange.
 You can also select smaller oranges specifically for this drink.

-Keep in mind that you want a little room around the orange so it does not block you from drinking it.
+- Keep in mind that you need a little room around the orange so it does not block the drink from pouring out.
 If your orange does touch the rim, you can always insert a thin sipping straw down the side.
 This should let you enjoy the drink while keeping your pumpkin intact.

 - Every cocktail needs to be customized to suit your personal taste and the jack-o'-lantern is no different.
 The recipe is a good starting point that puts more focus on the cognac and ginger ale, leaving the orange ingredients as a background flavor.

-- This may still be too much orange juice for some people.
-You may want to back off a little more on it, depending on the juice you are using.
+- This may still be too much orange juice for some people, so you may want to back off a little more on it, depending on the juice you are using.
 This ratio works rather well with fresh-squeezed orange juice that has the pulp removed.
 If you choose a store-bought orange juice with a more concentrated flavor, you may want to pour only 1/2 to 3/4 ounce.

 - You can also customize the amount of ginger ale.
-If you find the drink to be a little orange heavy, simply add more soda after the first few sips and give the drink a little more life.
+If you find the drink to be a little orange heavy, simply add more soda after the first few sips to give the drink a little more life.